 Staff and members of the public with a disability have an equal opportunity to participate in any consultation process.
-In 2014-15 the Office undertook consultation on the development of its 2015-2020 DAIP, which included feedback from staff with a disability and inviting comment from the public.
-Most consultation is handled electronically, and the website meets disability access requirements.
-Documents can be made available in alternative formats to meet the needs of people with a disability.
+Any public consultation conducted by the Office and promoted on the website meets disability access requirements.
+In 2015-16 the Office also conducted consultation in Albert Facey House, which is accessible to people with a disability.
+Documents released for public consultation can also be made available in alternative formats to meet the needs of people with a disability.